-VK: What kind of zone?
-You and Prudkov worked in the morgue in the zone.
+VK: What zone?
+You and Prudkov worked in the morgue outside the zone.
 What morgue is there in the zone?

 NAVIG: Behind the barbed wire?

 VK: There was a contingent there, tens of thousand of people, you have to treat them.
-There was Four, it was in the city, very close to Headquarters.
+There was Four, it was in the city, very close to Administration.

 NAVIG: What is Four?